 Richard Grund began his dance training at Northern Illinois University where he completed his Theatre B.F.A. in Dance Performance, with minors in Music and Theatre.
-Following graduation, he joined the Dayton Ballet, ultimately performing principal and soloist roles in over forty ballets in the company’s repertoire, including works by Alvin Ailey, Gerald Arpino, Septime Webre, Colin Connor, Dermot Burke, Stephen Mills, Christian Holder, Rebecca Wright, Christopher Fleming and many others.
-His most recognized performances include leading roles in Romeo and Juliet, TOMMY, Dracula, The Nutcracker, A Streetcar Named Desire, A Christmas Carol, The Three Musketeers and There Was a Time.
-In addition he was appointed Rehearsal Captain for the company and assisted in staging company repertoire.
-He received the Josie Award in Dayton in 2008 for outstanding artistry in dance.
+Following graduation, he joined the Dayton Ballet, performing principal and soloist roles in over 40 ballets in the company’s repertoire, including works by Alvin Ailey, Septime Webre, Stephen Mills, Collin Connor, Christopher Fleming and many others.
+His most recognized ballet performances include leading roles in Romeo and Juliet, Dracula, A Christmas Carol, The Three Musketeers, TOMMY, Cinderella, and The Nutcracker.
+In addition, he was appointed Rehearsal Captain for the company and assisted in staging company repertoire.
+He received the Josie Award in 2008 for Outstanding Artistry in Dance.

-Rich toured three years with David Taylor Dance Theater, now Zikr Dance Ensemble, performing throughout the United States and internationally.
-Other international credits include dancing by invitation with the Finnish National Ballet and performing in Cuba for two weeks in 2000 having been commissioned through a grant from the Harkness Foundation.
+Mr. Grund toured three years with David Taylor Dance Theater, now Zikr Dance Ensemble, performing throughout the United States and Canada.
+Other international credits include invitation with the Finnish National Ballet, and performing a residency in Cuba commissioned through the Harkness Foundation.
 His credits include director and répétiteur for Hong Kong Ballet Artistic Director Septime Webre’s productions of Romeo and Juliet, The Wizard of Oz, Peter Pan, and Carmen ballets, for the Colorado Ballet, Dayton Ballet, Kansas City Ballet, Cincinnati Ballet, and Royal Winnipeg Ballet companies.

 Ballet, male technique, partnering, dance history, dance pedagogy